New Hampshire

 Laconia Motorcycle Week is one of New Hampshire's most iconic annual events, drawing tens of thousands of riders and spectators to the Lakes Region every June.
 But beyond the roar of engines and chrome-laced parades lies a potential goldmine for betting and the revenue that stems from that.
 With organized competitions that include burnout contests, slow races, and bike showdowns already part of the festivities, licensed sportsbooks could offer novelty wagers on everything from “race winners” to “best-looking bike.”

-If New Hampshire expands its regulatory framework to include event-based prop bets, Laconia, which is already a big tourism location, could help fuel summer revenue for the state.
+If New Hampshire expands its regulatory framework to include event-based prop bets, Laconia, already a major tourism destination, could help fuel summer revenue for the state.
 Even capturing a fraction of tourism-based wagers could generate tens of thousands in seasonal betting handle and tax income for the state, which is huge since the state does not have a pro sports team.

 New Hampshire - Some commonly asked questions (FAQ):